flux-rs/flux/flux-docs/src/dev/develop.md

 ## Regression Tests

-You can run the various regression tests in the `tests/pos` and `tests/neg` directory using `cargo xtask test`
+You can run the various regression tests in the `tests/pos` and `tests/neg` directories using `cargo xtask test`

 This will build the flux binary and then run it against the entire test suite.
 You can optionally pass a _filter_ to only run tests containing some substring.
 For example:

 ```console
 $ cargo xtask test impl_trait